 - Remove the airstone from the fresh water and continue to let the air pump through the stone for 5 minutes to dry the inside pores.
 Allow the stone to completely air dry for 24 hours, then store for future use.

 Some aquarium owners, reluctant to use bleach due to concerns about the effect on the aquarium, report success with some other methods:

 - Soak the stone in hydrogen peroxide overnight, then rinse thoroughly and blow air through the stone until it is completely dry.

 - Boil the stone for five minutes, allow it to cool, then blow air through it until the stone is completely dry.

 - Place the airstone in water and add several denture-cleaning tablets.
 Let soak overnight, then rinse in clear water and blow air through the stone until dry.
-Denture-cleaning tablets are actually a dilute form of sodium hypochlorite bleach and are more convenient to use than liquid bleach.
+Denture-cleaning tablets are a dilute form of sodium hypochlorite bleach and are more convenient to use than liquid bleach.

 A Method to Avoid

 Baking an airstone in an oven or microwaving it is probably not a good idea.
-Plastic hose connections are likely to be melted, and using an oven or microwave really is not very effective at cleaning the insides of the stones.
+Plastic hose connections are likely to be melted, and using an oven or microwave is not very effective at cleaning the insides of the stones.